life on centre

 Like we say, simple things but they make all the difference in keeping you at your best.
 If you do have any issues with your health speak to your line manager and you will find a supportive team ready to help you out.

 It is also important to note PGL has a zero tolerance approach to the presence of prohibited substances on our centres.
 Any staff member found to be under the influence of or in possession of non-medically prescribed drugs will automatically be taken through our disciplinary procedures.

 The majority of PGL guests are school parties and youth groups accompanied by Party Leaders (Teachers/parents/youth workers etc).
 During the Easter and summer holiday periods we cater for families and children travelling individually without parents or teachers.

 In the UK and Northern France, guests are predominately 8-13 years of age.
-In Southern France and Spain they tend to be secondary school age (12-17).
+In Southern France they tend to be secondary school age (12-17).
 The different needs and requirements of each group will be explained to you during your training periods and at your centre of work.

 Due to the age of our guests it’s important that you conduct yourself in an appropriate manner at all times on centre.
 This isn’t to say you can’t have fun but we have to be mindful of how we behave in front of our guests.

 Working for PGL is a great experience.
 This does not mean you won’t have problems while working on centre.
 Just like in normal life problems arise, these may with your working life or may be personal.
 If you do have a problem your centre team is there to help even if your problem has nothing to do with PGL.